 arrow-small-left Created with Sketch. arrow-small-right Created with Sketch.
 Carat Left arrow Created with Sketch. check Created with Sketch. circle carat down circle-down Created with Sketch. circle-up Created with Sketch. clock Created with Sketch. difficulty Created with Sketch. download Created with Sketch. email email Created with Sketch. facebook logo-facebook Created with Sketch. logo-instagram Created with Sketch. logo-linkedin Created with Sketch. linkround Created with Sketch. minus plus preptime Created with Sketch. print Created with Sketch.
 Created with Sketch. logo-soundcloud Created with Sketch. twitter logo-twitter Created with Sketch. logo-youtube Created with Sketch.

-Heart disease is one of the leading causes of death in Australia, and for women, heart disease risk rises around menopause.
+Heart disease is one of the leading causes of death in Australia.
+For women, the risk of heart disease rises around menopause.
 Here, we look at why the hormone oestrogen matters and the best ways to care for your ticker at midlife.

 To the heart of the matter!

-Most of us know that good eating habits and plenty of exercise are great for our heart.
+Most of us know that eating well and exercising regularly are great for our heart.
 But what you mightn’t know is that the hormone oestrogen is another key player in the heart health game.

-Oestrogen is not only important for reproductive and bone health, it can also help keep our cholesterol levels in check, according to Prof Garry Jennings, Chief Medical Adviser at the Heart Foundation.
+Oestrogen is not only important for periods, pregnancy and bone health.
+It can also help keep your cholesterol levels in check, according to Professor Garry Jennings AO, Chief Medical Advisor at the Heart Foundation.

 The hormone is believed to be one of the reasons younger women are somewhat protected from heart disease – they have relatively high levels of oestrogen.
 However, come menopause, oestrogen levels naturally fall and a woman’s risk of heart disease increases.